-The Knot Newlywed Fund Is the Easy (and Etiquette-Friendly) Way to Ask for Cash
+The Knot Cash Funds Are the Easy (and Etiquette-Friendly) Way to Ask for Cash

 Everyone knows traditional wedding registries include kitchenware, bedding and other items for your home—but for couples who've been living together for a long time or simply already have everything they need, asking for cash has always been tricky etiquette-wise.
 Not anymore.
 Thanks to changing times and technology, traditional gift-giving expectations have been given an overhaul, meaning you can and should ask for both.
 After all, who says the two can't live together peacefully?